-Standard & Poor’s assigns Dish a credit rating (DISH) of BB-, while Moody’s Investors Service grades the company one level higher at Ba2.
+Standard & Poor’s assigns Dish a credit rating (DISH:US) of BB-, while Moody’s Investors Service grades the company one level higher at Ba2.
 S&P said the amount of debt raised won’t affect the satellite-television provider’s credit outlook.

 Cash and cash equivalents at Dish will jump to $5.6 billion after proceeds from the bond add-on deal and the May debt offering, KDP calculated.
-That’s the largest balance (DISH) since Dish split from EchoStar Corp. in 2008, Bloomberg data show.
+That’s the largest balance (DISH:US) since Dish split from EchoStar Corp. in 2008, Bloomberg data show.